mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b>type</b></td>
         <td>enum</td>
         <td>
           Type of the DB role.
-Can be either BuiltIn or Custom.<br/>
+Can be either BUILT_IN or CUSTOM.<br/>
           <br/>
             <i>Enum</i>: BUILT_IN, CUSTOM<br/>
         </td>